Sasanian campaign of Gordian III: Roman forces

 The total forces deployed by the Roman Empire along the entire eastern limes, may have been around 150–170,000 Roman soldiers involved or perhaps more, certainly an immense army, of which half was made up of legionaries, the remainder by auxiliaries.

 Course of the Campaign

 242-243 AD: First stage of the campaign

-Having arrived at Antioch, he crossed the Euphrates, and then defeated the Persian forces in the Battle of Resaena and drove them back into their territory east of the Euphrates.
-The emperor, then returned in the Roman province of Syria and planned a new offensive for the following year, aimed at conquering the enemy capital, Ctesiphon, when Timesitheus died, which seems to be caused by illness.
+Timesitheus appears to have sailed to the Roman province of Syria ahead of Gordian.
+This enabled him to exploit internal instability in the Sasanian Empire, as Ardashir I, the founder of the Sasanian regime, had recently died (possibly as recently as October 241); his successor Shapur I was campaigning against a rebellion of the Gilans, Dailamites and Gurganians, the Gilans and Dailamites being known as great warriors, and he was also contending against an incursion by the Chorasmians, who were allied with the rebels.
+Although Shapur defeated this coalition in battle and recaptured the rebellious territories, the Romans recaptured Carrhae, defeated the Persian forces in the Battle of Resaena, and then recaptured Nisibis.
+The emperor, arriving in Syria, then planned a new offensive for the following year, aimed at conquering the enemy capital, Ctesiphon, when Timesitheus died, which seems to be caused by illness.

 The praetorian prefect Priscus convinced Gordian to appoint his brother Marcus Julius Philippus (better known as Philip the Arab) as the new praetorian prefect to replace Timesitheus.
 During the autumn and early winter of this same year, Roman troops advanced along the Euphrates.
 This is the account of Zosimus, certainly not favorable to Philip the Arab :